nachoSO/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

 Dropout layers are state of the art method to reduce the overfitting as is detailed here (https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf).
-In order to reduce the overfitting I added dropouts functions after each convolution in the NVIDIA model (train.py nvidia_model function)
+In order to reduce the overfitting I added dropouts functions after each convolution layer (train.py nvidia_model function)

 ####3.
 Model parameter tuning